The 54th Season

 Susan Deaver, Music Director and Conductor - North Shore Symphony Orchestra

-All concerts and soloists are subject to change.
+All Concerts and soloists are subject to change

-The History of the North Shore Symphony Orchestra
+History of the North Shore Symphony Orchestra

 Founded in 1961 by Dr. Charles Gouse, the North Shore Symphony Orchestra has provided a way for hundreds of individuals from all professions and ages to share their enthusiasm for orchestral music.
 Many members of the orchestra attended the country’s leading conservatories including Manhattan School of Music and the Juilliard School of Music.
 The North Shore Symphony Orchestra presents a series of four concerts each year, which include performances of standard orchestral repertoire as well as newly commissioned contemporary pieces.
 Featured soloists have included promising young Long Island musicians, members of the New York Philharmonic and professional young musicians.
 In 1990 Susan Deaver was appointed as Music Director and Conductor and re-established NSSO as one of Long Island’s finest community orchestras.